 4. Choose How To Listen

 You might be thinking, how does one choose how to listen?
-We listen or we don’t.
-While NOT listening is a choice (choice 1), there are other options, too.
+We listen, or we don’t.

 5. Be Open And Impartial To Create Empathy

 When we choose to listen openly and unbiasedly, we can focus on the speaker and understand what is going on for the other person.

 Empathy helps to deepen our connections and better understand others.